Kerollmops/slice-group-by/README.md

 You will only need to define a function that returns `true` if two elements are in the same group.

-The `LinearGroupBy` iterator will always gives contiguous elements to the predicate tion.
+The `LinearGroupBy` iterator will always gives contiguous elements to the predicate function.

 ```rust
 use slice_group_by::GroupBy;